 We’ve searched from Camberwell to Colindale and from Hackney to Hammersmith to find the capital’s most innovative, aesthetically pleasing, exciting and often downright weird children’s playgrounds (it’s a tough job, but somebody has to do it).
-Below are 60 (ish) of the best ones we found, listed by area with more to be added as play areas start to open up again (suggestions welcome).
+Below are 60 (ish) of the best ones we found, listed by area with more to be added post-lockdown (suggestions welcome).

 Alexandra Park, South Hampstead